Window Coverings Could Help you Save Electricity—Even in the Winter.

 Improving your home’s insulation doesn’t mean you should only caulk your windows and update your wall insulation—it can be as easy as having the right curtains.

-Although some projects are best suited for professionals, the little tasks and DIY improvements can go a long way.
+Although some projects are best suited for professionals, little tasks and DIY improvements can go a long way.
 Below, we detail how to properly cover your windows and keep air that you pay for in.

 According Energy.gov, “about 30% of a home’s heating energy is lost through windows.
 In cooling seasons, about 76% of sunlight that falls on standard double-pane windows enters to become heat.”